Hyper-Duck/BenchmarkCTR/README.md

 Baseline CTR Model Comparison

-数据集为 Criteo Uplift Modeling Dataset, 大约 2500 万行, 每行包含 11 个特征、一个处理指标和两个标签（访问与转化）。
+The dataset used is the **Criteo Uplift Modeling Dataset**, containing about 25 million rows.
+Each row includes 11 features, one treatment indicator, and two labels (visit and conversion).

-## 实验目标
+## Experiment Objective

-在相同数据集 Criteo Uplift Modeling Dataset 上, 采用统一的预处理与评估流程, 对比以下八种模型的点击率预测性能:
+On the same dataset (Criteo Uplift Modeling Dataset), using a unified preprocessing and evaluation pipeline, we compare the click-through rate (CTR) prediction performance of the following eight models:

 1. FTRL (Follow-The-Regularized-Leader)
 2. FFM (Field-aware Factorization Machine)